takamido/NODE_baseball_pitching/README.md

 ## NODE model for predicting pitching motion
-This repository contains code and datasets for prediction and modeling of baseball pitching motion using a NODE model[1].
+This repository contains code and datasets for prediction and modeling of baseball pitching motion using a NODE (Neural Ordinary Differential Equation) model [1].
+This NODE model predicts the remaining 92% of the pitching motion based on the initial 8% of the motion after its onset.
+For technical details, please refer to the original paper [1].

+<video src="videos/input_motions.mp4" controls width="720"></video>

 ## Folders
 - data: motion data of eight pitchers.
 Each dataset is stored in MAT format.